 Custom Desktop

-A custom desktop is an user defined desktop where various method can be overwritten and system events can be processed.
+A custom desktop is a user-defined desktop where various methods can be overridden and system events can be processed.

-To build a custom Desktop that supports event handling, you must use a special procedural macro call Desktop, defined in the the following way:
+To build a custom desktop that supports event handling, you must use a special procedural macro called Desktop, defined in the following way:

 #[Desktop(events=..., overwrite=... )]